The potential beneficial effects of turmeric are widely publicised.

 In addition, a relatively low dose can provide health benefits for people that do not have diagnosed health conditions.”

-Incidentally, the benefits in these studies seem as good or better when taking turmeric itself, rather than supplements based on turmeric or curcumin.
+The benefits in these studies seem as good or better when taking turmeric itself, rather than supplements based on turmeric or curcumin.
 That’s good news, as powdered turmeric costs next to nothing!